 Moreover, while the lethality of injuries may be reduced, pain itself is not.
 Therefore, while a Aseik-Ilu may survive the loss of a limb without cauterization, such an action while conscious would still be incredibly painful for the individual.
 Poison works in a similar way: while it is only dangerous in large douses, the pain and some of the physical damage of the poison would still be present.
 For example: if a Aseik-Ilu took a drink laced with a small dosage of cyanide, it wouldn’t be enough to kill her, but she would still feel the effects of the poison and her body would still be damaged.
 Some Aseik-Ilu have even said that such feelings have made them wish for death.
 This also ties into physical health: while Aseik-Ilu do usually have a bigger metabolism than most purely mortal races, they still need to care for their bodies, much like they did before apotheosis.
 Therefore, it is possible for some Aseik-Ilus to suffer from conditions that mortals face, such as obesity.

+It should also be noted that an Aseik-Ilu's main powers and weaknesses also correspond to their Bound Words; what could be a mild annoyance for one Aseik-Ilu might be a major danger for another.
+Despite this, in general, the Aseik-Ilu tend to be able to exceed normal human expectations, with individual members having different strengths and weaknesses.
 Perhaps the biggest physical factor of the Aseik-Ilus is their aging process: while the Aseik-Ilus do still technically age, they actually stop aging once they reach the prime of their lives.
-Afterwards, they simply stay that way for the rest of the years to come.
+Afterward, they simply stay that way for the rest of the years to come.
 However, there are some Aseik-Ilu (either due to their species or having discovered a new power) who can change their age at will-something that has interested many scholarly Aseik-Ilu who search for age transformations.
 One thing is shared amongst all Aseik-Ilu though, the one thing that separates them from any other form of god in the Multiverse: no matter what, the Aseik-Ilu will one day die.
-While this does not have to be done through violent means, it has been explained before that one day, a Aseik-Ilu will die of old age, regardless of their race’s original method of dying.
+While this does not have to be done through violent means, it has been explained before that one day, an Aseik-Ilu will die of old age, regardless of their race’s original method of dying.
 Therefore, a vampire who was once ageless would now die once they grew old enough.
 However, due to their creation being relatively new, no Aseik-Ilu has died from this way before.
 Moreover, it has been stated that a Aseik-Ilu’s lifespan is increased incredibly, to the point where a millennium will be considered a relatively young age for a Aseik-Ilu, akin to being twenty years old for a regular human.

 Our mortality means we must continue our line-not just for pleasure or familial desire, but for survival.
 However, our transcendence has opened to the doors to other possible solutions than just simple reproduction.